 Recently I looked at the claims of spirits visiting us during our dreams in the article: Do spirits communicate with us during dreams.
 Across my research, I found accounts of people claiming they shared a dream with a living person.
-It was my recent research into twin telepathy which led to pondering this question.
+It was my recent research into twin telepathy that led to pondering this question.
 While it has not been scientifically proven, they are many accounts of twins sharing some sort of mental telepathy where they can tell what the other is thinking or if the other is trouble.
 Another claim is that often twins will share dreams as well.
-It is not just limited to twins however, when looking into this phenomena, psychology today reports that there are thousands of accounts.
+It is not just limited to twins however when looking into this phenomena, psychology today reports that there are thousands of accounts.

 Can two or more people share the same dream?
 As far as I know, there have been no scientific investigations of this question.
 But there are literally thousands of well-documented accounts.

 The best-documented cases involve therapist-client shared dreams.
 In these, there is a professionally trained therapist who verifies the claim that the dream happened to both the therapist and the client around the same time.
 The next-best documented cases involve people in close relationships like parent/children, spouses, or lovers.
 Consistent with the effect of emotional closeness on shared dreams, we also have plenty of well-documented cases of twins sharing the same dream.
 The least well-documented cases involve complete strangers sharing the same dream.
 (We only have anecdotal reports of strangers experiencing the same dream because the strangers happened to run into one another and recognize each another from the dream!)